Police distributes COVID19 safety kits among needy families | Greater Kashmir

-Police under the aegis of Civic Action Programme distributed Covid-19 safety kits among poor and needy families here.
+Police under the aegis of Civic Action Programme distributed Covid-19 safety kits among the poor and needy families of West Zone district Srinagar.

 Speaking on the occasion, SSP Srinagar requested the general public to adopt all precautionary measures to save families from Covid-19 pandemic.

-“General public of the area have appreciated the role of Srinagar police while tackling pandemic COVID-19 from initial stage till now,” the state
+‘General public of the area have appreciated the role of police while tackling pandemic COVID-19 from initial stage till now,” police said in a statement.